Chikuwaq/nextnanopy-wrapper/README.md

 ## How to use
-The shortcut functions are available if you import respective modules:
+After 'git pull'ing this repo, the shortcut functions are available if you import respective modules:
 ```python
 # nextnano++ shortcut functions
 import nnShortcuts.nnp_shortcuts as nnp